Chart Color Schemes

 Meadowbank shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Meadowbank's educational attainment is notably higher than broader benchmarks.
-Among residents aged 15+, 62.4% hold university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
-The area's most common qualification is bachelor degrees at 38.0%, followed by postgraduate qualifications (21.0%) and graduate diplomas (3.4%).
-Vocational pathways account for 18.5% of qualifications, with advanced diplomas at 9.4% and certificates at 9.1%.
+Meadowbank's residents aged 15 and above exhibit higher educational attainment compared to broader benchmarks.
+Specifically, 62.4% of Meadowbank residents hold university qualifications, surpassing Australia's national average of 30.4% and New South Wales' average of 32.2%.
+This educational advantage is reflected in the types of qualifications held: Bachelor degrees lead at 38.0%, followed by postgraduate qualifications (21.0%) and graduate diplomas (3.4%).
+Vocational pathways account for 18.5% of qualifications among those aged 15 and above, with advanced diplomas making up 9.4% and certificates 9.1%.

 Frequently Asked Questions - Education